A Document Checklist for K-12 Online School Enrollment

 Depending on the state in which you live and your student’s individual circumstances, you may also be asked to provide, if available:

-If you’re ready to get started at a Connections Academy school, check out our enrollment page to answer, “How do I enroll my child in online school?”
-You’ll find a school in your state and you can begin the enrollment process.
+If you’re ready to get started at a Connections Academy school, check out our enrollment page.
+You’ll find a school in your state, and you can begin the enrollment process.